 How to Duck Dive Properly for Freediving

-In freediving, we start our dives with something called a duck dive.
-This technique allows us to descend underwater smoothly, get the best position for diving, and it sends us off in the right direction.
+In freediving, we start our dives with a duck dive.
+This technique allows us to descend underwater smoothly, get the best position for diving, and send us off in the right direction.

 Ready to duck dive in?